 The Alarm, Modern English, Jay Aston’s Gene Loves Jezebel, SIGMA LXXXV Tour – 9/7/19

 The Alarm, Modern English, Jay Aston’s Gene Loves Jezebel SIGMA LXXXV Tour @ The Ground at Club Space in Miami.
+This is The Alarm’s first South Florida show in 34 years!

 A fraternity of alternative British rock bands led by acoustic pioneers The Alarm, post punk auteurs Modern English, and the charismatic Jay Aston’s Gene Loves Jezebel will take to the road throughout North America in 2019.